 About Stephanie

-As a Generalist Psychologist, I bring extensive experience from working in a bustling Melbourne private practice where I supported clients with a diverse range of psychological disorders.
+As a General Psychologist, I bring extensive experience from working in a busy Melbourne private practice supporting clients through a range of psychological difficulties and life challenges.

 Logo icon- gold crescent moon shaped with flower bough